PatrykSiekierski/Dorm-Assist/README.md

 # Dorm-Assist - Not finished

 <p>Full-stack first contact website for dorm resitents, if they encounter a network problem.</p>
-<p>It's not finished project, but I feel like I should just show this repo so not every of my projects will stay hidden in fog for who knows how long.
+<p>It's not finished project (almost fully functional, some bugs here and there), but I feel like I should just show this repo so not every of my projects will stay hidden in fog for who knows how long.
 (If there are some comments, that should not see a light, please ignore them...)</p>

 <h2>📓 Description</h2>
 <p>This project was based on a joke of my roommate, that was talking about a lot of small problems that people have with the internet in the dorm.
 As I think that this type of website isn't important for wellbeing of the dorm, I believe that it can do for a good project idea.
 Small, quick, and I can fit a lot of technologies, and problems for good learning ground.</p>
 <p>Website include simple user info panels and form where users can describe the problem they are facing.
-Simple, and straightforward, with pleasant design (I hope).</p>
+Simple, and straightforward, with pleasant design (at least I hope you like it).</p>
-<p>You can also set the option to be the admin of this website, and look up the problems in the admin panel, check the users, and manage it.</p>
-<p>Unfortunetelly right now there are no real posibilities to set yourself roles (yet), but after some time I will give this option.</p>
+<p>You are an admin, so you can access the admin panel and generate sample users nad reports and test it's functionality.</p>

 <h2>📌 Goals</h2>
 <p>For this project I want to train a little my design skills and knowledge of different libraries for frontend - react, but more importantly I wanted to increse my knowledge of backend technologies.</p>